What is Kindle Unlimited?

-As mentioned above, relying solely on KU to support yourself is risky.
-By distributing wide, you can set a solid foundation for an author career with multiple income streams.
+As already mentioned, relying solely on KU to support yourself is risky.
+By distributing wide, you have a successful author career with different income streams.
 Having your books available in multiple formats also makes readers happy.
 Some readers are loyal to their Nook (Barnes & Noble device), while others prefer Kobo ereaders or other devices.

 Gaining traction while going wide does take some time.
 Amazon’s intuitive platform does a fantastic job of getting readers’ eyes on your books.
 Other platforms, not so much.
 This is another reason why the lure of KU is so strong.

-But since you’re not restricted by exclusivity while wide, you can take advantage of techniques like distributing free review copies to generate buzz.
+But since you’re not restricted by exclusivity while wide, go ahead can take advantage of techniques like distributing free review copies to generate buzz.
 For example, PublishDrive offers free review copy distribution to readers and influencers through some of the top stores.

 Time and investing in marketing are the keys to succeeding while wide.
 In terms of marketing, KDP Select does a lot of the legwork for you.
 So when you go wide, you’ll have to take care of this yourself.